eing/eing.github.io/_posts/2015-11-18-Unit-Testing-With-JMockit-Part1.markdown

 JMockit framework abstracts this complex capability with its comprehsive APIs to allow engineers to mock interfaces, classes, enums, fields, methods, constructors, and accessors from public, private, protected, static, and final.

-Finally, I'd like to point out that JMockit syntax is similar to a DSL (domain specific language) that users need to be familiar.
+Finally, I'd like to point out that JMockit syntax is similar to a DSL (domain specific language) that users need to be familiar with.

 I'll be blogging the following important concepts in an order easier to learn and help answer questions.
 Hope this will help you too.